 Enzyme Substrate Sets

-The most efficient way to study enzyme activity and enzyme substrate specificity (e.g. for phosphatase substrates, kinase substrates or protease substrates) is by incubating the enzyme of interest with multiple enzyme substrates or enzyme ligands in parallel.
+The most efficient way to study enzyme activity and enzyme substrate specificity (e.g. for phosphatase substrates, kinase substrates or protease substrates) is by incubating the enzyme of interest with multiple enzyme substrates or enzyme ligands (peptide sets) in parallel.
 JPT Peptide Technologies offers Enzyme Substrate Sets with Kinase Substrates, Phosphatase Substrates and Protease Substrates.

 Read-out is optimized for each enzyme class.
 Kinase Substrates are incubated with radioactive (hot) ATP and detected by radioautography, whereas the phosphatase substrate set uses phosphate binding dyes for read-out.
 Protease substrates are internally quenched (Dabcyl/EDANS), therefore fluorescence read-out is applicable.